Dealing with ADHD can be hard for both parents and children. However, the 12 tips below are there to help you do so.

 Work With A Counselor Or Therapist

 Even though you may feel raising your child is entirely your responsibility, it is okay to ask for help.
-Working with a therapist or counselor who is familiar with ADHD is a great way to learn new skills that will help your child succeed.
+Working with a therapist or finding coaching for ADHD is a great way to learn new skills that will help your child succeed.
 It is also important to take care of your own mental health.
 Otherwise, you won’t be able to provide your child with the support that they need.
 A good therapist can help both you and your child deal with their condition in a way that is healthy and productive.

 Take Time For Yourself